AurusLaRuse/overcooked_ai/README.md

 - `app.py`: The Flask app
 - `static`:
     - `js` and `templates` : contain the index.js where we add a log to print the explanations

+## Procces

+After launch the game like explained after a chatbox